jsartelle/dev-notes/src/site/notes/Food/Cooking notes.md

 Leave the meat uncovered in the fridge for 30 minutes to let it dry a bit, add flour, put back in the fridge for 5-10 minutes before dipping in egg and breadcrumbs

-## Salad dressing vanilla extract

-[Add vanilla extract](https://www.thekitchn.com/vanilla-extract-salad-dressing-tip-23125044) (start with 1/4 tsp) to salad dressings to temper acidity and enhance sweetness

 ## Crispier ground beef

 Add 1/4 tsp baking soda per 1 lb. of ground beef, and let sit for 15 minutes before cooking (do not add oil to the pan)

 [I Can’t Believe How Well This One-Ingredient Trick Works for Cooking Ground Beef | Kitchn](https://www.thekitchn.com/best-ground-beef-baking-soda-tip-23143702)

+## Salad dressing vanilla extract

+[Add vanilla extract](https://www.thekitchn.com/vanilla-extract-salad-dressing-tip-23125044) (start with 1/4 tsp) to salad dressings to temper acidity and enhance sweetness

+## Replace vanilla with bourbon

+Replace vanilla in desserts with bourbon for added depth of flavor

 # Storage/Scraps

-## Greens and herbs
+## Fresh greens and herbs

-Wrap greens in paper towels and place in a grocery bag to make them last longer
+Wrap fresh greens (spinach, salad mix, etc) and herbs in paper towels and place in a grocery bag to make them last longer

 ## Potato peels